astroartics/Msc_Project_2025/Next_target.md

 ✅ Running NTL examples : ZZ_p matrix programs.<br/>
 ✅ Finding the count of (n-1)x(n-1) submatrices in nxn matrices.<br/>
 ✅ Finding all 2x2 and 3x3 (in general nxn minors) in a bigger matrix. <br/>
-❎ Optimize general nxn matrix program to a matrix that is created withing a specific field of a 15-30 bit prime number, and calculating their determinants and keeping count of the determinants that are 0, i.e the count of Zero Minors in that matrix.<br/>
+❌ (Incorrect) Optimize general nxn matrix program to a matrix that is created withing a specific field of a 15-30 bit prime number, and calculating their determinants and keeping count of the determinants that are 0, i.e the count of Zero Minors in that matrix.<br/>
 ✅ Trying to integrate NTL and OpenMPI.<br/>
-❎ Dividing the minor calculations and process of getting the minors in 4 processors, each of which will get 'n' combinations for the minor indices each.<br/>
+❌ (Incorrect) Dividing the minor calculations and process of getting the minors in 4 processors, each of which will get 'n' combinations for the minor indices each.<br/>
 ✅ Reading about 'finite fields'.<br/>
-❎ Trying out the written 'kth-combination with OpenMPI' code on the server with more than 4 processors and gauging the performance.<br/>
+❌ (Incorrect) Trying out the written 'kth-combination with OpenMPI' code on the server with more than 4 processors and gauging the performance.<br/>
-✅ Correcting the program, first in a serial manner, then using parallel computing<br/>
+✅ Correcting the program, first in a serial manner, then using parallel computing - Program for getting (n-1) minors by dividing the number of minors evenly among all processors.<br/>